vishaltak/gitlab-development-kit/doc/howto/database_load_balancing.md

 To also test service discovery for database replicas, see the [database load balancing with service discovery documentation](database_load_balancing_with_service_discovery.md).

-## Prerequisites

-Database load balancing is an Enterprise feature, so you will need to generate a license for your GDK installation.
-See [Use GitLab Enterprise features](../index.md#use-gitlab-enterprise-features) for instructions.

 ## Assumptions

 For these instructions, we assume that you are running all commands from the GDK root.